Bodychecking in ice hockey: What are the risks?

 Hockey is a very popular sport among Canadian children and youth.
-But while there are many health benefits to physical activity and playing sports, hockey-related injuries are on the rise, especially concussion.
-The most common reason for hockey injury is bodychecking.
+But while there are many health benefits to physical activity and playing sports, hockey-related injuries are on the rise, especially concussions.
+The most common reason for a hockey injury is bodychecking.

 Does the CPS recommend against body contact as well?

 - Body contact is a player’s defensive move to block someone from the other team who has the puck.
 The player moves to stop the puck carrier anywhere on the ice by skating, angling, stick checking or with body-positioning.
 The defensive player does not hit the puck carrier but places his body in the way of the puck carrier.
 The puck carrier cannot be pushed, hit or shoved into the boards.

 - Bodychecking is a defensive move where a player tries to separate the puck from a player on the other team.
 During a check, the defensive player purposefully uses his upper body to hit the puck carrier with force while moving in the opposite or same direction.